Father Kevin O’Donnell is one of the most notorious paedophiles in Australia.

 “Personally, it’s not nearly enough.
 He should have died in jail,” Sean said in his statement at the inquiry.

 After the court case, Sean and the second victim decided to take the Catholic Church to the civil court for compensation.
-Sean spent more than $12,000 and said he “got nowhere” until the Catholic Church started their own in-house panel and counseling service.
+Sean spent more than $12,000 and said he “got nowhere” until the Catholic Church started its own in-house panel and counselling service.

-Sean had two counseling sessions where he was questioned to ensure he was a victim of abuse.
-He then had to face the panel where they decided his case was worth $27,000.
+Sean had two counselling sessions where he was questioned to ensure he was a victim of abuse.
+He then had to face the panel, where they decided his case was worth $27,000.

 Compared to all the abuse Sean went through, he called the offer a “joke” and said it was a “kangaroo panel” with no reproach.